School: School of Government

 Modular value: 20 credits

-The module looks at the issues involved in dealing with complex and often fluid political environments in developing countries, drawing comparisons within and between both countries and regions.
-It looks particularly at the impact of the increased emphasis on democratisation and good governance in the past decade.
+This module looks at the issues involved in dealing with complex and often fluid political environments in developing countries, drawing comparisons within and between both countries and regions, and examines the politics of development agencies and NGOs themselves.

 - Describe and explain politics in developing countries at the national and regional levels.